How Setpoint Diet Can Improve Your Health

 Obesity

-Research shows the biggest cause of obesity is poor-quality diet, emphasis on quality.
+Research shows the primary cause of obesity is a poor-quality diet, emphasis on quality.
 You see, weight gain and obesity are not caused by eating too much food as previously believed.
-Rather, studies now show the quality of the foods you eat matter much more than the quantity.
-High-quality foods, like the ones you’ll enjoy on the setpoint diet, are nutritious.
+Rather, studies now show the quality of the foods you eat matters much more than the quantity.
+High-quality foods, like the ones you’ll enjoy on the Setpoint Diet, are nutritious.
 They not only fill you up fast and keep you full for a long time, but they also eliminate sugar and carb cravings.
 This prevents overeating, helping you lose weight or maintain a healthy weight.
-(Preventing obesity is another way the setpoint diet can improve your health.)
+Preventing obesity is another way the Setpoint Diet can improve your health.

-This disease is characterized by high blood sugar and insulin resistance.
-The biggest risk factor for type 2 diabetes is a poor-quality diet and obesity, both of which contribute to insulin resistance.
-Diabetes increases the risk for heart disease, kidney disease, stroke, and infections.
+Type 2 diabetes is characterized by high blood sugar and insulin resistance.
+The biggest risk factor for this disease is a poor-quality diet and obesity, both of which contribute to insulin resistance.
+Diabetes increases the risk of heart disease, kidney disease, stroke, and infections.

 Cancer